Agnate/qlik-rest-api/README.md

 Due to time constraints, the following features are **NOT** implemented:

- - **User authentication validation (not implemented):** The original goal was to use an API key implementation to restrict user access to the system.
+ - **User authentication (not implemented):** User authentication should be required to create API keys and restrict user access to the system.
+Currently anyone can create a new User account and receive an API key.
  - **Robust server logging (not implemented):** Logging and monitoring are important aspects for system health, so a more detailed logging and error handling system should be used.
  - **Automated testing (partially implemented):** Unit and integration tests are important for rapid development.
 Minimal tests were created to demonstrate capability.
  - **Production-ready build (not implemented):** This development build is outfitted with Air to rebuild during development and regular migration checks at startup.
 In production we would want features like this disabled/redesigend.